-This work helps people identify and remove unnecessary blockages, which often take the form of doubt and negativity that keep them from achieving what they want in life.
+This work helps people identify and remove unnecessary blockages, which often take the form of confusion, doubt and negativity that keep them from achieving what they want in life.

-Q: What is your educational background, or training for contemplative guidance, and teaching meditation?
+Q: What is your educational background, or training for Contemplative Guidance, and teaching meditation?

 To continually study under the guidance of a certified master gives one insight into human consciousness, the human condition, and how to apply one’s self in practical everyday life for the benefit of others.

 I’ve also worked closely with UC Berkeley’s Greater Good Science Center, looking at the science and neuroscience supporting the benefits of various meditations and practices.
 I’m very results oriented.

 Q: Are you a Buddhist priest?
 How does that work . . . that hierarchy and training?

 As a priest you have authority to teach intellectual content and lecture at the level of concepts and basic guidance, but you’re not qualified to certify someone as a Zen Master.

 As a priest, you undergo training to teach teachers, which is the kind of training I’m currently doing.
 For me, that training involves establishing two temples and running them, one in the mountains of North Carolina and the other in Kyoto, Japan, as well as teaching people here in New York.